-The Desinated Safegarding Lead will have overall responsibiltiy for online safety.
-They will work in conjunction with an Online Safety Coordinator who can drive forward policy and curriculum development, together with leading the online safety group in a school.
+The Designated Safeguarding Lead will have overall responsibility for online safety.
+They will work in conjunction with an Online Safety Co-ordinator who can drive forward policy and curriculum development, together with leading the online safety group in a school.

 Role of the online safety coordinator

 Effective online safety group

 Follow this link to read previous issues and to subscribe to our Online Safety Newsletter

 Build confidence of staff and pupils to know the process and to report incidents

 Online safety is an area where learners must be involved and able to influence the policies and practices in a school.
 There is no one correct way to do this.
 Each school will have its own ethos and atmosphere that will influence how this is implemented.

 involve them in discussions to agree rules for responsible use of technology

 have cyber helpers to support others in the school

 acknowledge and reward responsible use of technology through school reward process